nbos/nbos.github.io/posts/arith.md

 As stated before, this assignment of codes to symbols is optimal, insofar as it is an *assignment*, meaning that each symbol gets its own fixed code.
-Whenever the probability distributions being used don't align exactly along powers of $\frac{1}{2}$, we can asymptotically outperform methods like Huffman by giving up "alignment" of symbols to the code-space entirely and working directly with the true distribution.
+However, whenever the probability distribution doesn't align exactly along powers of $\frac{1}{2}$, we can outperform methods like Huffman by giving up this "alignment" of symbols to the code-space entirely and working directly with the true distribution.

 ## Arithmetic Coding

+Arithmetic coding is not a symbol-by-symbol coding scheme.
+Instead, messages are directly assigned binary expansions that are precise enough to uniquely identify them.

 The same way every binary sequence corresponds to a finite interval of code-space by nesting divisions by 2 in the unit interval: